libjxl/libjxl/doc/developing_with_crossroad.md

     cmake --build .

-## GIMP Plugin
+## Try out the GIMP Plugin

-To use the GIMP plugin:
+To install and try out out the GIMP plugin:

-1. If you haven't already, [download](https://www.gimp.org/downloads/) and install the stable version of GIMP (currently 2.10.24).
+1. [Download](https://www.gimp.org/downloads/) and install the stable version of GIMP (currently 2.10.24).

 2. Create a new folder: `C:\Program Files\GIMP 2\lib\gimp\2.0\plug-ins\file-jxl`